ix-ai/notifiers/README.md

-# notifiers

 A python library for notifiers.
-Used in the ix.ai projects
+Used in the ix.ai projects.